cscashby/ZWayModules/ARPPresence/README.md

 #ARPPresence

+ABORTED - not reliable enough on certain Android phones.
+I may pick this up again in the future!

 The module provides a presence device for a MAC address and therefore understand whether a given user is present or not.

 Note that due to limitations of the Linux Kernel, it requires that the user has sudo access (edit /etc/sudoers) for the arping command.